-Essentially, the input fields on your website have the main purpose of allowing users input information into your database.
-Hackers exploit this functionality by inputting SQL statements into such input fields to query the database directly.
+The primary purpose of the input fields on your website is to allow users to input information into your database.
+Hackers exploit this by inputting SQL statements into input fields to query the database directly.

 An In-depth Explanation about SQL Injection

-SQL Injection is the hacking technique which attempts to input SQL commands through the input fields on your website to query the backend database.
-If there are vulnerabilities in your system, these SQL Injection attacks can allow hackers easy access to the database.
-Hackers can even manipulate your database or wipe it out.
+SQL Injection attempts to input SQL commands through the input fields on your website to query the backend database.
+If there are vulnerabilities in your system, cybercriminals can quickly access the sensitive information they require.

 A Simple Example of SQL Injection

-Probably you still do not really understand how hackers can exploit even the most basic of features on a website (e.g. contact form) to access your database and steal your data.
-Here is an example to better illustrate how hackers use this method.
+It’s hard to comprehend how hackers exploit the basic features on a website, access your database and steal data.
+So here is an example to better illustrate how attackers do it:

-A legitimate user would usually enter his username and password into a simple login page in order to view a secure area on the website.
-The secure area could be the shopping cart of an Ecommerce website, or the settings page for his social media account, etc.
+• A legitimate user would typically enter their credentials into a login page to view a secure area on a website.
+This area could be the shopping cart of an e-commerce website or the settings page for a social media account.

-When a legitimate user enters his username and password, an SQL query is created and sent to the database.
-Once it is verified by the database to see if the username and password combination is correct, the user is then allowed access into the secure area of the website.
+• When a legitimate user enters their username and password, an SQL query is created and sent to the database.
+Once the database verifies it, the user is allowed access to the secure area of the website.

-The technologies vulnerable to this attacks are dynamic script languages including ASP, ASP.NET, PHP, JSP, and CGI.
-As long as anyone as a web browser, has sufficient knowledge of SQL queries and a little bit of luck and guess work to important table and field names, he will be able to perform an SQL Injection hacking attack.
-Therefore, SQL Injection’s simplistic nature has fueled its growing popularity in recent years.
+• The technologies vulnerable to these attacks are dynamic script languages including ASP, ASP.NET, PHP, JSP, and CGI.
+Anyone with a web browser, knowledge of SQL queries and the ability to guess table and field names can attack.
+SQL Injection’s simplistic nature has fueled its growing popularity in recent years.

-Your website has to be public for legitimate users to access it, and security mechanisms will allow public web traffic to access your website and communicate to your database (usually over port 80/443).
-Hence, any visitor to your website has open access to the database, as your website has to be able to return (update) the requested (changed) information.
+Hence, any visitor to your website has open access to the database, as your website must be able to return (update) the requested (changed) information.